sagemath/trac_to_gh/Issue 4685.md

 # Issue 4685: Add "South America", "Asia" and "Australia" links to the DevMap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4685

 Original creator: mabshoff